Kirovo/Less3/README.md

 - To be able to use psql commands from PostgreSQL, add the directory to /bin folder of PostgreSQL installation in the "Path" environement variable on you computer.
-- On the CLI of your code editor, run the following commands:
+- On the CLI of your code editor you can run the following commands to start import all datas and tables:

 > cat DB.txt | psql -h localhost -p 3000 -U postgres full_stack_dev
 > _Enter the password : "Cyber123!"._